 Istiklal street and Taksim Square, a favorite of all tourists, are not particularly dangerous either in daylight or in the dark.
 However, you shouldn’t detour far to the east or north-east from both of these areas.
 Also, don’t accept invitations from strangers to go to bars or clubs in that direction.

 There, you’ll see a different side of Turkish life.
 And Tarlabaşı is one of those neighborhoods where life is completely different.
 Tarlabaşı is rather small but it is “famous” for the fact that transgender sex workers and prostitutes offer their services on the streets.
 They can cling onto you, follow, or surround.
 Aggressive children and teens like to hang out on the streets doing nothing.

-Also, the Tarlabaşı neighborhood is inhabited by poor Kurdish migrants and Gypsies who are not welcoming at all.
+Also, the Tarlabaşı neighborhood is inhabited by poor Kurdish migrants and Roma people who are not welcoming at all.
 And overall, it’s one dirty and scary-looking place.
 The bravest Turk will not risk walking around Tarlabaşı and local police often ignore the calls.

-Gaziosmanpaşa is a densely populated area which was a wasteland until the mid-50s of the last century.
-Then illegal immigrants from the Balkans followed by gypsies settled there and the authorities built orphanages and homes for the elderly.
+Gaziosmanpaşa is a densely populated area that was a wasteland until the mid-50s of the last century.
+Then illegal immigrants from the Balkans followed by Romani people settled there and the authorities built orphanages and homes for the elderly.

 Since the last century and until this day this is considered to be one of the most dangerous parts of Istanbul.
 It is a disadvantaged place with very poor infrastructure and chaotically built buildings.